webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-four.md

 Finally, we'll build the profile section, which consists of a layout route and a child route for our posts grid.

 - [ ] **Create an Index Route to Redirect Users**
-      This special route catches visitors to your site's root URL (`/`) and sends them directly to the profile page.

   ```bash
   touch app/routes/_index.tsx